wizard-28/gdsc-bot/README.md

 - `respond`: Respond to user messages in the Discord server using the Gemini API
 - reminders: Create, delete, and modify reminders for users in the Discord server.
-Users should be able to set a reminder by sending a message with the time and date of the reminder in a specific format
+Users should be able to set a reminder by sending a message with the time and date of the reminder in a specific format.
+Auto delete expired reminders
 - `poll`: Users should be able to create Polls.
 - Automatic welcome card when a new user joins
+- Summarize long message using `Summarize` context menu option

 ## Running instructions